bperez7/MultimodalDAW/README.md

 ## Files

-The index html page is located in the main directory.
+The index html page is located in the main prototyping directory.

 The essential libraries are found in /lib.